PixelEyes-dev/pixeleyes-crmx-cypress-portolio/README.md

 - **Responsive Design**: Cross-device compatibility testing
 - **Custom Commands**: Reusable test utilities and helpers

+## 🔒 Security Notice

+⚠️ **IMPORTANT**: This repository contains test automation code for a CRM application.
+Before running these tests:

+1. **Use Test Environment**: Configure tests to run against a test/staging environment, not production
+2. **Test Credentials Only**: Use dedicated test user accounts, never production credentials
+3. **Environment Variables**: Copy `env.example` to `.env` and configure with your test environment values
+4. **Database Access**: Ensure database credentials are for a test database only

 ## 📋 Prerequisites

 - Node.js (v14 or higher)
 - npm or yarn package manager
+- Access to test environment (not production)

 ## 🛠️ Installation